MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Get-MgBetaUserDriveRoot.md

 ## SYNOPSIS
 Retrieve the metadata for a driveItem in a drive by file system path or ID.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgUserDriveRoot](/powershell/module/Microsoft.Graph.Files/Get-MgUserDriveRoot?view=graph-powershell-1.0)

 ## SYNTAX